vippsas/vipps-login-api/vipps-login-api-faq.md

 longer be remembered in the browser across sites that use Vipps Login).
 You are of course free to log the user out of your service (by disabling your own session).

-If a user wants to log out of a specific browser remembered in Vipps Login, they need to do this in the Vipps app by navigating to:
+If a user wants to log out of a specific browser remembered in Vipps Login, they need to do this in the Vipps or MobilePay app by navigating to:
 *Profile* > *Personal Information* > *Browsers that remember you*, select a browser, and press the *logout* button.

 ## Common errors